argoproj-labs/argocd-operator/docs/install/olm.md

 operators         Active   24s
 ```

-Verfiy that the OLM Pods are running in the `olm` namespace.
+Verify that the OLM Pods are running in the `olm` namespace.

 ```bash
 kubectl get pods -n olm